Co-operative banks employees benefit association

-Section 33.
-The participating members of the Co-operative Banks Employees Retirement Association, established by section thirty, shall constitute as the Co-operative Banks Employees Benefit Association, in this section and in sections thirty-four and thirty-five called the benefit association, for the purpose of providing retirement benefits through retirement plans which are not qualified plans under Section 401 of the Internal Revenue Code of the United States and for establishing employee welfare benefit plans, in this section called plans, for eligible employees of participating organizations.
-The benefit association, in its name and by or through its authorized officers, may (a) establish plans and related trusts for eligible members participating therein, (b) make agreements, establish trusts and make or cause to be made investments subject to such limitations as may from time to time be prescribed by law or by the by-laws of the benefit association, (c) sue and be sued, plead and be impleaded, (d) enforce liens and other obligations and foreclose mortgages held by the benefit association on or with respect to real or personal property situated in the commonwealth or in any state or territory of the United States, (e) adopt an official seal and alter the same at pleasure, and (f) do such other acts that may be necessary to carry out the powers conferred upon it by law and its by-laws.
+Section 24.
+The participating members of the Co-operative Banks Employees Retirement Association, established by section 21, shall constitute as the Co-operative Banks Employees Benefit Association, in this section and in sections 25 and 26 hereinafter referred to as the benefit association, for the purpose of providing retirement benefits through retirement plans which are not qualified plans under section 401 of the Internal Revenue Code of the United States and for establishing employee welfare benefit plans, in this section hereinafter referred to as plans, for eligible employees of participating organizations.
+The benefit association, in its name and by or through its authorized officers, may: (a) establish plans and related trusts for eligible members participating therein; (b) make agreements, establish trusts and make or cause to be made investments subject to such limitations as may from time to time be prescribed by law or by the by-laws of the benefit association; (c) sue and be sued, plead and be impleaded; (d) enforce liens and other obligations and foreclose mortgages held by the benefit association on or with respect to real or personal property situated in the commonwealth or in any state or territory of the United States; (e) adopt an official seal and alter the same at pleasure; and (f) do such other acts that may be necessary to carry out the powers conferred upon it by law and its by-laws.

-For the purposes of this section and sections thirty-four and thirty-five, reference to “bank” and “banks” shall, unless the context otherwise requires, mean and include any or all member organizations and a reference to “directors” of a bank shall, unless the context otherwise requires, mean and include the governing body of each of such organizations.
+For the purposes of this section and sections 22 and 23, ''bank'' and ''banks'' shall, unless the context otherwise requires, mean and include any or all member organizations and ''directors'' of a bank shall, unless the context otherwise requires, mean and include the governing body of each of such organizations.

-A participating bank, by vote of its directors may adopt one or more of the plans of the benefit association for the benefit of its employees and their beneficiaries.
+A participating bank, by vote of its directors may adopt 1 or more of the plans of the benefit association for the benefit of its employees and their beneficiaries.

 Nothing in this section shall be construed so as to prevent any such bank from establishing its own employee welfare benefit plans or non-qualified retirement plan.